Future of housing management for Pinnacle Brockley residents

 Will residents be consulted?

-We are asking for residents’ input, in a process referred to as a Section 105 consultation.
+We consulted residents in 2025 in a process referred to as a Section 105 consultation.
 This is legally required for any major changes to housing management arrangements.
-All tenants and leaseholders are invited to share their views.
-The Council will consider all feedback to ensure both the transition, and the long-term management of homes, meets residents’ needs.
+All tenants and leaseholders were invited to share their views.
+The Council is considering all the feedback we received to ensure both the transition, and the long-term management of homes, meets residents’ needs.

 What happens after the Section 105 consultation?

-The Council will review the responses and present a final recommendation to the Mayor and Cabinet in autumn 2025.
-If approved, preparations will begin immediately to ensure a smooth transfer of services by June 2027.
+The Council reviewed the responses and presented a final recommendation to Mayor and Cabinet on 18 November 2025.
+This was approved, so preparations have begun to ensure a smooth transfer of services by June 2027.

 Will there be any disruption to services?